 Location: 21 Dunlop St., Suite 200, Richmond Hill

-Individuals can call to book an appointment to see a lawyer for a half-an-hour consultation.
+People can call to book an appointment to see a lawyer for a half-an-hour consultation.
 Space is limited.

 For more information or to book an appointment, please call 905.508.5018 or 1.888.365.5226.

-Tax Preparation Clinics For eligible individuals who have a modest income and a simple tax situation, there are tax clinics run by volunteers from February to April throughout the region who can help you prepare income tax and benefit returns.
+Tax Preparation Clinics For eligible people who have a modest income and a simple tax situation, there are tax clinics run by volunteers from February to April throughout the region who can help you prepare income tax and benefit returns.
 Find a Tax Preparation Clinic in your neighbourhood.